Palestinian kills 1, injures 4 before police shoot him dead

 Paramedics said one person suffered critical injuries, one suffered serious wounds, and three others were lightly injured.
 Jerusalem’s Hadassah hospital later said the critically injured person died.
 The paramedics said the Palestinian attacker was confirmed dead at the scene.

-Police said two of those lightly injured were officers and identified the attacker as an east Jerusalem resident in his 40s.
+Police said two of those lightly injured were officers and identified the attacker as a 42-year-old east Jerusalem resident.
 Public Security Minister Omer Bar Lev told reporters the gunman was a member of Hamas’s political arm from the Shuafat refugee camp in east Jerusalem, and that the man’s wife left the country three days earlier.

+Palestinian media identified the attacker as Fadi Abu Shkhaidem, and shared an image of him wearing long black robes and a black coat and carrying a firearm similar to the one shown in police photos.

+Prime Minister Naftali Bennett said at the start of the weekly Cabinet meeting that he ordered security forces to be on alert to prevent other attacks.

 The Hamas militant group praised the attack in a statement but stopped short of claiming responsibility, calling the incident a “heroic operation.”